J. E. Casely Hayford: Biography

 Joseph Ephraim Casely Hayford was born on 29 September 1866 in Cape Coast, in the British Gold Coast colony, now Ghana.

 His family, part of the Fante Anona clan and descendants of a dynasty of omanhenes and okyeames, was part of the Fante coastal elite.
 His father, Joseph de Graft Hayford (1840–1919), was educated and ordained as a minister in the Methodist church, and was a prominent figure in Ghanaian politics.
-His mother was from the Brew family, descended from the 18th-century Irish trader Richard Brew and his African concubine.
-Brew settled in this area about 1745.
+His mother, Mary de Graft Hayford, was from the Brew family, descended from the 18th-century Irish trader Richard Brew and his African "country wife", the Fante princess and daughter of Eno Baisie (Beesie) Kurentsi (known to Europeans as “John Currantee”), the Omanhene (chief) of Anomabu.
+Brew settled in this area about 1745 and was involved in the Transatlantic slave trade.

 Casely was one of Joseph's middle names; he adopted Casely Hayford as a non-hyphenated double surname.
 His brothers were Ernest James Hayford, a doctor, and the Reverend Mark Hayford, a minister.

 Early life

 Casely Hayford attended Wesley Boys' High School (now known as Mfantsipim) in Cape Coast, and Fourah Bay College in Freetown, Sierra Leone.
 While in Freetown, Casely Hayford became an avid follower of Edward Wilmot Blyden, the foremost pan-African figure at the time, who edited Negro, the first explicitly pan-African journal in West Africa.

-Upon returning to Ghana, Casely Hayford became a high school teacher.
+Upon returning to Ghana, Casely Hayford became a high-school teacher.
 He eventually was promoted to principal at Accra Wesleyan Boys' High School.
 He was dismissed from his position at the school for his political activism.

 In 1885, he began working as a journalist for the Western Echo, which was owned by his maternal uncle James Hutton Brew.

-By 1888 Casely Hayford was the editor, and he renamed the paper as the Gold Coast Echo.
+By 1888, Casely Hayford was the editor, and he renamed the paper as the Gold Coast Echo.
 From 1890 to 1896, he was co-proprietor of the Gold Coast Chronicle.
 He also wrote articles for the Wesleyan Methodist Times.